JordanPickles/computer-vision-rock-paper-scissors/README.md

     # This function provides the user with a visible result on the screen as well as the scores at the current stage
     def result_report(self, user_choice, computer_choice):
+        """
+        This function displays the results of the round and the total number of wins for the user and computer.
+        The function takes two arguments:
+        - user_choice: The choice of the user.
+        - computer_choice: The choice of the computer.
+        The function uses two countdown timers to display the results and the wins for a certain amount of time.
+        The function uses the 'time' module to handle the timers.
+        The function uses OpenCV to display the text on the screen and capture the user input.
+        The function breaks the loop and return nothing once the results are displayed.
+        """
         result_time1 = time.time() +5
         result_time2 = time.time()+ 10
         while True: